textpattern/textpattern.github.io/brand/user-docs-guide.md

 Textpattern developers strive to make the software usable, intuitive, memorable, and enjoyable (a classic definition of software having good usability) by listening to [user feedback](https://forum.textpattern.com/viewforum.php?id=2), considering [issues for development](https://github.com/textpattern/textpattern/issues), and avoiding needless feature creep.

-So while some documentation is needed, we only need to explain what isn’t already clear from the software’s interface design, and that includes embedded interface help.
+So while some documentation is needed, we only need to explain what isn't already clear from the software's interface design, and that includes embedded interface help.

 ### Rely on embedded help tips